bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 * Look at routing and storage methods.
 Are they extraneous, now that we're only accepting exact paths?

 # TODO
 * Make turning off popups more obvious.
+(Wade brought this up.)
 * Tweak breakpoints?
+(Wade brought this up.)
 * Try to remove extraneous tags (divs, spans, anchors) in server side
 * Bennett cemetery, disposingCondom
 * Abbey Road side faces